Crapportunity

 Your response to failure isn’t random, it’s patterned.

-Your archetype reveals your quadrant imbalance, your over functioning strengths, and your composting path.
+Your reaction archetype reveals your quadrant imbalance, your over functioning strengths, and your composting path.

 This is your map, the one hiding inside your mess.